top of page

 Often, we can use the father and mother search fields and leave the primary person's search fields blank.
 Occasionally, we might have to add a first name, a surname, or a date range to the primary search person.
 Again, it all depends on the website you're utilizing.

-Be advised, you don't have to use the full name and biographical details about the spouse.
-Sometimes a first name or the last name is sufficient.
+Be advised that you don't have to use the spouse's full name and biographical details.
+Sometimes, a first name or last name is sufficient.

 If you can't do the search query you want on one platform, try it out on a different website with similar record collections.